mahshooq-karayil/data-engineering/f1-race-analysis/README.md

 1. Access the Databricks environment and import the project notebooks.
 2. Run the notebooks to preprocess the raw data and perform the analysis.
-3. Explore the visualizations to understand the race results, driver standings, and constructor standings.
+3. Explore the analysis to understand the race results, driver standings, and constructor standings.

 ## Contributing